 A disability doesn’t mean that you shouldn’t try to be as independent as you safely can be.

 Our bodies need movement, and mechanical lifts impede this.
-So consider this when deciding if it’s time to buy yourself or a loved one a recliner lift chair.
+So consider this when deciding if it’s time to buy yourself or a loved one a power recliner lift chair.

 Take care and thanks for reading.
 If you enjoyed this post, please share it using the social share buttons or by email.